GoogleCloudPlatform/community/tutorials/https-load-balancing-nginx/index.md

         curl -k https://IP_ADDRESS_HERE

-Note: The **-k** flag allows you to bypass the `curl` command's standard SSL/TLS
+    The **-k** flag allows you to bypass the `curl` command's standard SSL/TLS certificate verification.
-      certificate verification.
 This flag is necessary because, although the startup script configured Apache to receive HTTPS traffic on each instance, the instances do not yet have SSL certificates installed.

 ### Install your SSL certificates